User Management

 Authentication API

 We provide a suite of API routes specifically designed for authentication purposes.
-These routes cover everything from user sign-up to session management.
+These routes cover everything from user sign-up to session management.- Email-based Sign Up/In: Enable users to sign up or sign in using their email addresses.

 - Email Verification: Verify user email addresses as part of the authentication process.